 Who is the National Student Clearinghouse?

 Since 1993, the National Student Clearinghouse®, has been the trusted and neutral partner to the education community.
-The Clearinghouse provides educational reporting, verification, and research services to nearly 3,600 colleges and universities and almost 14,000 high schools throughout the U.S. Our services are also used by school districts and state education offices nationwide.
+The Clearinghouse provides educational reporting, verification, and research services to over 3,600 colleges and universities and more than 22,000 high schools throughout the U.S. Our services are also used by school districts and state education offices nationwide.

 Our education partners realize substantial savings and productivity gains through the redeployment of administrative resources, saving the nation’s colleges more than $750 million annually.
 Without the Clearinghouse, these costs would be passed on to college students, their families, and taxpayers.